carlosjhr64/web_api/README.md

     extension String, type: Symbol, data: Hash, header: Hash, dumper: Proc, Parser: Proc|Hash(String, Proc)

-The extension builds up the url by concatanation.
+The extension builds up the url by concatenation.
 The data and headers hashes are built up with merge.
 The type, dumper, and parser can be changed at each step.